marvinobig/marvinobig.github.io/src/posts/en/laravel.md

 ![Vue From Laravel Backend Pagination Example](/assets/images/blog-imgs/vue-laravel-be-3.webp)

 Laravel also provides a very easy way to implement pagination.
-It only takes calls to one method on the query (this takes the number of results on a page as an argument) and another on the result to render pagination links.
+It only takes calls to one method on the query (this takes the number of results on a page as an argument) and another on the result within a template view to render pagination links.

 ```php
 public function index()